Suped

 Expert tips

-Consider paid whitelisting if your business heavily relies on B2B or Microsoft domains.
+Consider legitimate whitelisting programs if your business heavily depends on B2B deliverability to Microsoft domains, although it comes with a cost.

 Marketer view